Karam Singh of Patiala: Administration and rule

 During his early reign, Singh had disputes with his mother and his younger brother, Ajit Singh.
 Singh continued his dispute with Nabha State, another Phulkian dynasty state, which had been carrying on since 1807.
+He helped the British repel the Gurkha advance early in his reign, with him being bestowed the territories of Shimla and Chail due to this assistance.
 From 1838 to 1843, Singh had a border dispute with Kaithal State.
 He had extensive diplomatic relations with Maharaja Ranjit Singh of the Sikh Empire, whose court in Lahore a vakil of Patiala was often dispatched to.
+By 1823, a number of reforms were enacted by Karam Singh to improve the rule of the kingdom, such as ending petty disputes with other chiefs, increasing centralization such as via land revenue policy, and improving the power and independence of the treasury by reducing the influence of moneylenders.
+Another reform was that after 1829, the Diwans of Patiala began recording state revenue records in Persian rather than Landa script, as had been the case.